madfam-io/plinto/docs/technical/CODEBASE_ANALYSIS.md

 ### Readiness Score: 55%

-The Plinto codebase shows strong architectural foundations and a clear vision, but requires significant work before production readiness.
+The Janua codebase shows strong architectural foundations and a clear vision, but requires significant work before production readiness.
 The monetization strategy is sound and competitive, but implementation gaps pose risks.

 ### Key Strengths:
 1. **Clear Value Proposition**: "Secure substrate for identity"